shagn/shagn.github.io/content/cheatsheets/git.md

 - `git fetch`: downloads all changes from remote, but does not update the local repo's working state
   - `--prune/-p`: remove any remote-tracking references that no longer exist on the remote [^git-scm-fetch]
 - `git pull`: downloads all changes from remote and directly merges it into `HEAD`
+- merge changes from one branch into another: (on the branch which should be merged into) `git merge <branchname which should be merged>`
+- rebase a branch on another: `git rebase <branchname which should be rebased on>`
+- cherry-picking: `git cherry-pick <commit_id>`

 ## Stash